jasonKercher/fql/README.md

 ```

 Other missing features:
 - windowed-functions
 - temp tables not so temp
 - TOP PERCENT
 - WITH
 - COUNT(DISTINCT [col])
- - CASE statements
+- CASE
+- MERGE
+- APPLY

 ### Is it fast?